paritytech/polkadot/utils/remote-ext-tests/README.md

-# Runtime Tests
+# Remote Extension Tests

-Integration tests for runtimes.
+Integration tests that use state from live chains via remote externalities.

 ## Features

-Tests are feature gated based on runtimes.
+Tests are feature gated.

 - `polkadot`: tests for the polkadot runtime.
 - `kusama`: tests for the kusama runtime.